-These events, exhibitions, opportunities, studio spaces and equipment are independent from Guildhouse: please be sure to follow the links or contact information provided to inquire further.
+The events, exhibitions, opportunities, studio spaces and equipment listed here are independent from Guildhouse.
+Please follow the links or contact information provided for further information.

 Some of this content is available to members only, and will require you to login to view.

 If you would like to submit content for promotion on the Guildhouse website or social media platforms please use the link below.

 We share a variety of opportunities on offer through our partner organisations and the wider industry.
 In this section you can explore a variety of art prizes, commissions, proposals, call outs, residencies, mentorships, career development, grants and funding opportunities.

 Experience the quirky characters of native Adelaide Hills birds in TaylrJay’s debut solo exhibition ‘Feather Party’.